plancherb1/academic-kickstart/content/office_hours/_index.md

 type: "widget_page"  # Page type is a Widget Page
 ---

 Office hours are open to students in my classes, to students interested in computer science, robotics, embedded machine learning, and STEM education, or really to any students who would like to find some time for one-on-one, or small-group conversations, discussions, and questions.
 If that's you, you are welcome to drop in at any time during the office hours; no appointment needed.
+Office hours are usually held in ECSC 117 and occasionally on [Zoom](https://brianplancher.com/zoom) please see below for specific locations and times and please reach out if you have additional questions.

-A few quick notes:
+A few quick notes to help you make the best use of office hours:
 1. If you want to do **research** with me, please follow the instructions on the **[A²R Lab Join](https://a2r-lab.org/join) page**.
 2. If you are asking for a **letter of recommendation**, please follow the instructions on the **[FAQs](/faqs) page**.
 3. If you are trying to meet me because I am your **faculty advisor** please come to office hours (see below) or email me to set up a different time at [plancher+advising@dartmouth.edu](mailto:plancher+advising@dartmouth.edu).